unioslo/cerebrum/doc/adserver/ADserver-install.rst

   The server is writing output from the script to console.

 * Install the server as a service:
-  ADserver.py --service --startup auth install
+  ADserver.py --service --startup auto install

-  Remember to configure the service to Log On as a user with the autorization to make changes i Active Directory.
+  Remember to configure the service to Log On as a user with the autorization to make changes i Active Directory after install.
 The server run in the context of this user.
 Running as Local System Account will only work on a domain controller.

 * Start the service:
   ADserver.py --service start